RECOLLECTIONS OF FOUR DOCTORSTOMB OF THE CYBERMEN 1967

 ATTACK OF THE CYBERMEN 1985

-Again I played the Cybercontroller, but other than getting a difficult and painful backfall in the can on the first take I have no significant memories of Attack, or indeed of the perfectly pleasant if somewhat bland Colin Baker, though as mentioned above due to technical advances I was able to speak my own lines (as was the case with The Robot).
+Again I played the Cybercontroller, but other than getting a difficult and painful backfall in the can on the first take I have no significant memories of this story, or indeed of the perfectly pleasant if somewhat bland Colin Baker, though as mentioned above due to technical advances I was able to speak my own lines (as was the case with The Robot).
 After transmission there was a minor media controversy over a scene in which a Cyberman, on my signal, squeezed Maurice Colbourne’s hand until the blood spurted.
 This gruesomeness was discussed on BBCtv’s Points of View, and in Australia was edited out.
 I suspect it wasn’t so much children as their parents who complained.

 Tomb of the Cybermen (2012)